StefanIvemo/stefanivemo.github.io/_posts/2020-06-26-Inventory App Services enabled for VNet Integration.md

 Azure CLI & PowerShell Color bug
 ------
 When running this script, I had the problem that occurred every time I ran my script where the color on my output magically changed to black and staying like that until I restarted VSCode.
 If you test this script you might experience the same color bug I ran into, since it took me a while to figure out what happened and I wanted to share how to solve it with a workaround.

+This is what happened:

 <img src="https://github.com/StefanIvemo/stefanivemo.github.io/blob/master/images/vnet-integration/script-output-black.PNG?raw=true">